cyberark/conjur-puppet/README.md

 This module requires that you have:
 - Puppet v5 _or equivalent EE version_
 - Puppet v5 agent on the nodes
-- Conjur endpoint available to the Puppet nodes using this module.
+- Conjur endpoint available to both the Puppet server and the Puppet nodes using this module.
 Supported versions:
   - Conjur OSS v1+
   - DAP v10+
   - Conjur Enterprise v4.9+